 30.A.2.
-The Administrative Authority may for good cause accept a lesser period of written notice than required by section A.1. of this rule.
+The Administrative Authority may for good cause accept a lesser period of written notice than required by Rule 30.A.1.

 30.A.3.
-Failure of an employee without good cause to submit a resignation in accordance with section A.1. of this rule may result in the separation being administered as a dismissal.
+Failure of an employee without good cause to submit a resignation in accordance with Rule 30.A.1. may result in the separation being administered as a dismissal.